 Please review the following examples which illustrates your cost share if you are enrolled in Medicare Part B. If you purchase Medicare Part B, your provider is in our network and participates in Medicare, then we waive some costs because Medicare will be the primary payor.

-Benefit Description: Deductible You pay without Medicare: High: Nothing; Standard: \$1,000 Self Only/\$2,000 Self Plus One and Self and Family You pay with Medicare Part B: High and Standard: Nothing Benefit Description: Out-of-Pocket-Maximum You pay without Medicare: High and Standard: \$7,150 Self Only/\$14,300 Self Plus One and Self and Family You pay with Medicare Part B: High and Standard: \$7,150 Self Only/\$14,300 Self Plus One and Self and Family Benefit Description : Part B Premium Reimbursement Offered You pay without Medicare: N/A You pay with Medicare Part B: N/A Benefit Description: Primary Care Physician You pay without Medicare: High: Nothing; Standard: \$20 copayment You pay with Medicare Part B: High and Standard: Nothing Benefit Description: Specialist You pay without Medicare: High: \$10 copayment; Standard: \$40 copayment You pay with Medicare Part B: High and Standard: Nothing Benefit Description: Inpatient Hospital You pay without Medicare: High: Nothing; Standard: 20% coinsurance after deductible You pay with Medicare Part B: High and Standard: Nothing Benefit Description: Outpatient Hospital You pay without Medicare: High: Nothing; Standard: 20% coinsurance after deductible You pay with Medicare Part B:High and Standard: Nothing Benefit Description: Incentives Offered You pay without Medicare: N/A You pay with Medicare Part B: N/A • Tell us about your Medicare coverage You must tell us if you or a covered family member has Medicare coverage, and let us obtain information about services denied or paid under Medicare if we ask.
-You must also tell us about other coverage you or your covered family members may have, as this coverage may affect the primary/secondary status of this Plan and Medicare. • Medicare Advantage (Part C) If you are eligible for Medicare, you may choose to enroll in and get your Medicare benefits from a Medicare Advantage plan.
+Benefit Description: Deductible

+You pay without Medicare: High: Nothing; Standard: \$1,000 Self Only/\$2,000 Self Plus One and Self and Family

+Benefit Description: Out-of-Pocket-Maximum

+You pay without Medicare: High and Standard: \$7,150 Self Only/\$14,300 Self Plus One and and Self and Family

+Self and Family

+You pay with Medicare Part B: High and Standard: \$7,150 Self Only/\$14,300 Self Plus One

+Benefit Description: Part B Premium Reimbursement Offered

+You pay without Medicare: N/A You pay with Medicare Part B: N/A

+Benefit Description: Primary Care Provider

+You pay without Medicare: High: Nothing; Standard: \$20 copayment

+Benefit Description: Specialist

+You pay without Medicare: High: \$10 copayment; Standard: \$40 copayment

+Benefit Description: Inpatient Hospital

+You pay without Medicare: High: Nothing; Standard: 20% coinsurance after deductible

+Benefit Description: Outpatient Hospital

+You pay without Medicare: High: Nothing; Standard: 20% coinsurance after deductible

+You pay with Medicare Part B:High and Standard: Nothing

+Benefit Description: Incentives Offered You pay without Medicare: N/A You pay with Medicare Part B: N/A

+• Tell us about your Medicare coverage

+You must tell us if you or a covered family member has Medicare coverage, and let us obtain information about services denied or paid under Medicare if we ask.
+You must also tell us about other coverage you or your covered family members may have, as this coverage may affect the primary/secondary status of this Plan and Medicare.

+Medicare Advantage (Part C) If you are eligible for Medicare, you may choose to enroll in and get your Medicare benefits from a Medicare Advantage plan.
 These are private healthcare choices (like HMOs and regional PPOs) in some areas of the country.

-To learn more about Medicare Advantage plans, contact Medicare at 800-MEDICARE (1-800-633-4227), (TTY 1-877-486-2048) or at www.medicare.gov .
-If you enroll in a Medicare Advantage plan, the following options are available to you: This Plan and our Medicare Advantage plan:
+To learn more about Medicare Advantage plans, contact Medicare at 800-MEDICARE (1-800-633-4227), (TTY 1-877-486-2048) or at www.medicare.gov.

+If you enroll in a Medicare Advantage plan, the following options are available to you: